 Children with bladder control issues are evaluated and treated at our Incontinence Clinic.
 Our urologists and nurse practitioners are experienced at determining if there is a physical cause for the wetting and prescribing appropriate medications if needed.
 Additionally, they can prescribe behavioral and nutritional modifications to control the problem.

 The 2-B-Dry Program

-We have also established the 2-B-Dry Program to help children learn healthy voiding habits, to achieve greater continence, and to prevent urinary infections and other problems associated with incontinence.
+We have also established the 2-B-Dry Program to help children learn healthy voiding habits, achieve greater continence and prevent urinary infections and other problems associated with incontinence.

 The 2-B-Dry Program is:

 - Based on the latest research and treatment modalities

 - Designed to support each child’s specific needs in achieving dryness and better urology health

 - Proven to help many children achieve dryness